Lake Louise area hiking

 No shuttle required

 Crowds: Quiet compared to the lakeshore trails.
 Village trailhead - no shuttle needed.
-West side seasonally closed for grizzly activity.
-Season: West side closed May 15–Oct 15.
-Walk the east bank out-and-back during closure.
-Open and usually clear from late April.
+West-side seasonal closures are common for grizzly activity.
+Season: West-side closures are commonly posted seasonally.
+Use the east bank out-and-back when closure signs are posted.
+Usually clear from late April.
 Trailhead at Bow River Parking Lot (Sentinel Road, opposite the Train Station).
-East bank downstream, cross bridge at 3.5 km, return via Whitehorn Wildlife Corridor.
-West side closed May 15–Oct 15 (grizzly habitat); out-and-back on east side during closure.
-Bear spray mandatory.
+East bank downstream, cross bridge at 3.5 km, return via Whitehorn Wildlife Corridor when open.
+West-side seasonal closures are common for grizzly habitat; use the east bank out-and-back when closure signs are posted.
+Verify current Parks Canada wildlife notices.
 Mount Temple views; milky-blue glacial river.

 Moderate